When Does an IRS Guaranteed Installment Agreement Makes Sense for You?

 On the downside, no installment agreement cuts off penalties and interest.
 They continue to accrue until the balance is paid in full.
 Furthermore, installment agreement payments are not tax deductible.
 So, it might make more sense to borrow money and pay off the entire balance straightaway.
 That’s especially true for home equity loans and others that offer tax-deductible interest.

-If you think an IRS guaranteed installment agreement may be right for you, talk to a lawyer.
+If you think an IRS guaranteed installment agreement may be right for you, talk to a tax lawyer at Ayar Law.